opportus/blog/README.md

 ## About Hedo

 Hedo is (at least at this time) a very minimalistic and basic framework I've written as a school project but that I plan to maintain and develop as I use it for my personnal projects.<br />
-It is composed of 20 classes which by their name and their nature should be self-explanatory enough about how the framework can help you.

-**11 very core classes**:

- - Autoloader
- - Config
- - Container
- - Dispatcher
- - Gateway
- - Initializer
- - Request
- - Response
- - Router
- - Session
- - Toolbox

-**4 abstract classes**:

- - AbstractController
- - AbstractMapper
- - AbstractModel
- - AbstractRepository

-**5 interfaces**:

- - ControllerInterface
- - MapperInterface
- - ModelInterface
- - RepositoryInterface
- - GatewayInterface

 ### The View System